Frequently Asked Questions

 8. How long is the Statement of Eligibility valid for?
 Can it be renewed?

 The Statement of Eligibility is valid for three years and can be renewed.
 Applicants must meet current standards at the time of renewal.
-To renew an applicant must submit an online ALT: Statement of Eligibility application and fee.
+To renew an applicant must submit an online Alternative License application and fee.

 9. Can I apply for a Statement of Eligibility in more than one endorsement area?

 Yes.
 An individual can apply for numerous endorsements.
-However, a separate ALT: Statement of Eligibility application and fee must be submitted for each endorsement being sought.
+However, a separate Alternative License application and fee must be submitted for each endorsement being sought.

 10. When should I apply to the school districts?

 This will depend on the district.
-The Statement of Eligibility is required for employment and may be required for application to various districts.
+At a mimimum, the Statement of Eligibility is required for employment and may be required for application to various districts.

 11. What if a school district wants to hire me, but does not have the funding for a full-time person?
 Can I participate in a program if I am only teaching part-time?